pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* edit: "A higher place" last line of chords too large for lyrics entry
 * edit: remove adaptive entry in hints
 * text entry for bpm, remove dropdown
 * nashville beat dots as an option